aplominski/jsonn/README.md

 * Comparison: `operator==` for easy value comparison.
 * Header-only, no dependencies.
 * BSD 3-Clause License, permissive for commercial or open-source use.
+* Support load from JSONL and save to JSONL

 ---